Oh, this was one of those conversations.

 What’s more important to you?
 Your own energy and emotional freedom or current events and popular conversation?
 If you’re not sure how to begin releasing your negative emotions, grab my free audio course Feel Safe Feeling here.

-Kasia Rachfall is an intuitive breakthrough coach working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully.
+Kasia Rachfall is an intuitive coach, healer, and artist working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully, at any age!